frankkramer-lab/ndexr/README.md

 * transferred basic network functions from RJSONIO to jsonlite
 * Low-level functions (GET, POST and PUT) have a swtich to return the raw response, without call to jsonlite::fromJSON
 * Networks are retrieved using the asCX API calls
-* RCX objects store the received CX data
+* RCX objects store the received CX data as a list of data.frames
+* ngraph objects represent the CX-encoded networks as graph (see "ndex.RCX2ngraph" and "ndex.ngraph2RCX")

 ### What is being worked on:
 * Start with implementing all API calls which produce data.
 Stay with the raw data mostly.
 This is veryclose.
 * Implement the CX data model to go from JSON to CX  and back.
 This is prototyped.
 * Implement ngraph object extending igraph class to go from RCX to ngraph and back.
+This is prototyped.
 * Implement the API calls which save data on the server.
+This is being debugged.

 ### Implementation details